 Canadian lead investigator in numerous international observatory projects, including; SCUBA-2 camera (the principle instrument of), James Clerk Maxwell Telescope (JCMT), High resolution spectrometer for the Infrared (HIFI), Herschel Space Observatory.
 Currently a leader of team building a new telescope: the $50-million Cerro Chajnantor Atacama Telescope-Prime (CCAT-p) in Chile.

-Jo-Ann Davis - Sr. Associate at Leman group
+Jo-Ann Davis - Sr. Management Consultant at Leman Group and Education Advocate

 Jo-Ann has led successful strategic change initiatives for 15 years for some of Canada’s largest corporations, as well as provincial ministries and agencies.
 Jo-Ann is former Chair of the Board, and trustee for the Toronto Catholic District School Board (2010 – 2018).
-In addition to her role on the Board at Space Place, Jo-Ann is currently on the Boards of Directors of Young People’s Theatre and the Escarpment Biosphere Conservancy.
+In addition to her role on the Board at Space Place, Jo-Ann is currently on the Boards of Directors of Young People’s Theatre, Canadian International Council, and the Escarpment Biosphere Conservancy.

 Richard McDonald (Technology Lead)